Norifumi Abe: Death

 On October 7, 2007, while riding a 500 cc Yamaha T-Max scooter in Kawasaki, Kanagawa, Abe was involved in a traffic crash with a truck, which made an illegal U-turn in front of him, at 6:20 p.m. local time.
 He was pronounced dead two and a half hours later, at 8:50 p.m., at the hospital where he was taken for treatment.

 Personal life

-Abe's son Maiki is also a motorcycle racer who competes in All Japan Road Race Championship.
-He attended Yamaha VR46 Mastercamp training at Valentino Rossi's ranch in Tavullia, Italy, accompanied by his grandfather Mitsuo.
+Abe's son Maiki is also a motorcycle racer who competes in the All Japan Road Race Championship.
+He attended the Yamaha VR46 Mastercamp training at Valentino Rossi's ranch in Tavullia, Italy, accompanied by his grandfather Mitsuo.
 In 2023, his son joined VFT Racing Yamaha to compete in the Supersport World Championship.